Upping Your Audio Game

 I’m a coder / architect.
 In other words, NOT an audio guy.
 A couple of years ago I started creating video training courses for Pluralsight, and the video and recording/editing aspects of doing this were definitely the most challenging things for me.
 Recording and editing is just something that takes practice, but I knew my audio setup was a little sub-par.
-I was rockin’ a simple little Logitech USB headset/mic combo (see below) and was ready for an upgrade – both to improve my audio quality for courses and for conference calls as well.
+I was rockin’ a simple little Logitech USB headset/mic combo (pictured below) and was ready for an upgrade – both to improve my audio quality for courses and for online calls as well.

 What to Buy?

 I knew I wanted an improved setup – and with so many options out there, what should I buy?
 In this case working with Pluralsight was actually a really big help – because they have editors on staff that ARE audio folks.
 To my very pleasant surprise, just when I was looking to up my game, they were working on some good-, better-, best-flavored "kit" recommendations for people in exactly my situation.
 Pure awesomeness!
 The only thing left was making sure I didn’t break the bank – the recommendation I got was for the "better" flavor.

 The kit that I ended up getting has four components:

 - Condenser microphone set with pop filter and shock mount (~$200)

 The only reason for the shorter mic cable is that the one that the mic comes with is 20 feet long!
 Since it’s only hooked to a computer desk, a 6 foot cable is just fine and eliminates some extra headache.